Equity BCDC

-Equity Banque Commerciale du Congo (EquityBCDC) is a commercial bank in the Democratic Republic of the Congo.
+Equity Banque Commerciale du Congo (Equity BCDC) is a commercial bank in the Democratic Republic of the Congo.
 It is a merger between Equity Bank Congo (EBC), formerly ProCredit Bank DRCongo, and Banque Commerciale du Congo.
 This followed the acquisition of majority shareholding in both banks by the Equity Group Holdings Limited, a Kenya-based financial services conglomerate with total assets in excess of US$10 billion.

 Overview

 As of December 2021, EquityBCDC had total assets of US$3.7 billion, with over 1,300,000 bank accounts.
 In the calendar year ended 31 December 2021, the bank realized an after-tax profit of US$40.2 million and paid tax amounting to US$9.4 million to the DRC government.

 Equity Bank Congo

 EBC was a commercial bank in the DRC.
 As of May 2015, it was the seventh largest commercial bank in the country, with assets exceeding US$200 million and shareholders' equity of US$25 million.
 At that time, its customer base exceeded 170,000.

 According to 2015 tax filings by Equity Group Holdings Limited, Procredit Bank had an asset base of about US$228.4 million, a loan book of about US$132.67 million, customer deposits of about US$185.5 million, and shareholder's equity valued at US$29 million at the time it was acquired by EGHL.
 Procredit made an after-tax profit valued at US$5.525 million in calendar year 2015.
 (Note: US$1.00 = KSh100.3, on 30 March 2016.)

 As of August 2018, Equity Bank Congo was reported to be the most profitable subsidiary in the Equity Bank Group, during the first six months of calendar year 2018.